jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking when the controller is being stopped.
 Defaults to `true`.

 ---

+## --v

+Configures the log verbosity.  `1` is the default value and outputs only errors, warnings and a few update events.  `2` is a good balance between low verbosity and rich details about controller events.  `3` is also available and provides even more details.

+---